textpattern/textpattern.github.io/tags/if-search-results.md

 Detects if a search is in progress, calls the "article":article tag to perform the search but *inhibits display via the @pgonly@ attribute*.
 Once the search has been performed (internally) and Textpattern knows how many search results there are, you can then use "if_search_results":if-search-results to detect whether there were any or not.
 Why you have to do this?
 Because it's the only way to use the tag!
 Trying to use it without first calling an "article":article tag will give unexpected results and, more often than not, a "Page template ... does not contain a txp:article tag" warning.

-p(alert-block information).
-Note: You must ensure that all attributes used in your two article tags are identical (except for any @form@ attributes, which can safely be omitted when using @pgonly@).
+Note: You must ensure that all attributes used in your two article tags are identical (except for any `form` attributes, which can safely be omitted when using `pgonly`).
 Failure to keep the tags in sync will result in strange article counts or odd behaviour.
+{: .alert-block .information}

 Other tags used: "if_search":if-search, "article":article, "else":else, "search_term":search-term.